-Published in the winter 2012 issue of Eighteen Bridges
+Published in Eighteen Bridges

 One typical Monday morning in September, Londoners narrowly avoided collision with each other in their rush-hour dance through Paddington Station.
 Navigating the crowd, I slipped on the slick marble floor as I headed for my train to Somerset.
 A drop of water splashed against my face and I looked up.
 It was raining inside the station.
 These were not the tear-shaped raindrops teachers taught us to draw as children but flat cushions of water that pooled on the platform.
 In fact, it had been the wettest summer on record; spring faded imperceptibly to autumn with only a handful of sunny days.

 Today was not sunny.
 The charcoal nimbostratus cloud that shrouded the city for days stretched all the way to Reading.
 But as the train reached the town of Castle Cary, ninety minutes southwest of London, white clouds fringed with grey hung in a faint blue sky.
 These, surely, were stratocumulus clouds, I thought, or perhaps altostratus.
 I consulted my pocket-sized Cloud Collector’s Handbook.